IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### User Experience

-In the default, single read-only input configuration, the calendar can be opened by clicking anywhere in the input, including the calendar toggle.
-When there are two separate inputs for start and end date, those are editable and the calendar can only be opened from the calendar toggle.
+In the default configuration, with a single read-only input, the calendar can be opened by clicking anywhere in the input, including the calendar icon.
+When there are two separate inputs for start and end date since they are editable by default, the calendar can only be opened from the calendar icon.

-When the calendar is opened, a range can be selected by choosing the start and end dates.
-Picking the start date will set the same value for the end date until a different end date is chosen.
-Selecting the same day twice will deselect that day.
+When the calendar is visible, a range can be selected by choosing the start and end dates.
+Picking the start date will set the same value for the end date until a second date is chosen.
+Clicking on a day that represents the end of the current range, will result in deselecting that range end.

 Start and end date are separated by `-` when shown in the component's read-only input.
 When defining different inputs for start and end, they are separated by the `to` preposition.
-The latter is localizable and can be overwritten with a template.
-Follow the [Templating](#templating) example below, for more details.
+The latter is localizable and can be overwritten via a template.
+See the [Templating](#templating) example below, for more details.

 ### Examples

 #### Label
-To define a label for the date range picker the [`igxLabel`](label_input.md) directive should be used, like shown in the snippet below:
+To define the label for the date range picker the [`igxLabel`](label_input.md) directive should be used as shown in the snippet below:

 ```html
 <igx-date-range-picker [(ngModel)]="range">